readysettech/readyset/docs/src/micro_benchmarking.md

 # Micro Benchmarking

 Micro Benchmarks can be viewed as the unit tests of the benchmarking world.
-They're typically highly targeted, directly calling interenal components of ReadySet.
+They're typically highly targeted, directly calling internal components of ReadySet.

 ## Criterion Benchmarks